sdonohoo/forecasting/README.md

 Retail sales forecasting                    |  Orange Juice dataset  |  `retail_sales/OrangeJuice_Pt_3Weeks_Weekly`

-A complete documentation of TSPerf, along with the instructions for submitting and reviewing implementations, can be found [here](./docs/tsperf_rules.md).
-The tables below show performance of implementations that are developed so far.
-Source code of implementations and instructions for reproducing their performance can be found in submission folders, which are linked in the first column.
+A complete documentation of TSPerf, along with the instructions for submitting and reviewing benchmark implementations, can be found [here](./docs/tsperf_rules.md).
+The tables below show performance of benchmark implementations that are developed so far.
+These tables are referred to as *performance boards*.
+Source code of benchmark implementations and instructions for reproducing their performance can be found in submission folders, which are linked in the last column of performance boards.

 ## Probabilistic energy forecasting performance board

-The following table lists the current submision for the energy forecasting and their respective performances:
+The following table lists the current submision for the energy foercasting and their respective performances.

 Submission Name                                                                 |  Pinball Loss  |  Training and Scoring Time (sec)  |  Training and Scoring Cost($)  |  Architecture                                 |  Framework                         |  Algorithm                            |  Uni/Multivariate  |  External Feature Support